-- (a) Calculated based on the average shares outstanding methodology. - (b) Reflects income recognized from withholding tax reclaims which amounted to \$0.02 per share and 0.08% of average net assets. - (c) Amount is less than \$0.005 per share. - (d) Assumes investment at the NAV at the beginning of the year, reinvestment of all dividends and distributions, a complete redemption of the investment at the NAV at the end of the year and no sales or redemption charges (if any).
+- (a) Commenced operations on December 6, 2022. - (b) Calculated based on the average shares outstanding methodology. - (c) Amount is less than \$0.005 per share. - (d) Assumes investment at the NAV at the beginning of the period, reinvestment of all dividends and distributions, a complete redemption of the investment at the NAV at the end of the period and no sales or redemption charges (if any).
 Total returns would be reduced if a sales or redemption charge was taken into account.
-Returns do not reflect the impact of taxes to shareholders relating to Fund distributions or the redemption of Fund shares. - (e) The Fund's portfolio turnover rate is calculated in accordance with regulatory requirements, without regard to transactions involving short term investments and certain derivatives.
+Returns do not reflect the impact of taxes to shareholders relating to Fund distributions or the redemption of Fund shares.
+Total returns for periods less than one full year are not annualized. - (e) Annualized. - (f) The Fund's portfolio turnover rate is calculated in accordance with regulatory requirements, without regard to transactions involving short term investments and certain derivatives.
 If such transactions were included, the Fund's portfolio turnover rate may be higher.